 A big question homeowners often ask is whether the cost of a solar attic fan is worth the investment, and how much they can save on summer air conditioning costs by having them installed.

 Do a quick search on the internet, and you will undoubtedly find many answers to this question.
 Few sources, however, are able to back their claims up with scientific studies and data.

 How much can you actually save?

 During the hot summer months, solar attic fans help lessen the load on air conditioning systems.
 They do this by ventilating hot air that gets trapped inside a home’s attic.
 A study by the Florida Solar Energy Centre, which took place over several summer weeks in one of North America’s hottest locations, found that solar attic fans cut air conditioning usage by as much as 6 percent, and indoor temperatures by as much as 6C (~10°F).
 This in turn translated to savings of about 460 kw/h over the summer test period.

-With electricity rates in most Canadian homes averaging at about $0.18 per kw/h, this means homeowners can stand to potentially save $83 each summer in air conditioning electricity costs.
+Electricity rates in most Canadian homes average at about $0.18 per kw/h.
+This means homeowners can stand to potentially save $83 each summer in air conditioning electricity costs.
 Because solar attic fans are powered by the sun’s rays, they don’t rack up any additional electricity costs while running.
 During times of peak electrical demand alone, another study by the Ontario Energy Board showed that solar attic fans can save homeowners nearly 200 kw/h in electricity usage per year.

 What about “negative pressure?”

 One criticism of solar attic fans is that they supposedly create “negative pressure” within a home.
 According to this belief, solar attic fans actually create a pressure vacuum while expelling hot air from the attic.
 Then, this causes even more hot air to inadvertently enter the attic.
 This would appear to cancel out the benefits of installing a solar attic fan.